 In our experiments, the mechanical sensitivity of forepaws and hind paws was measured using following von Frey hairs: 4.08, 4.56, 5.07 and 5.88.
 The presence of mechanical response was evaluated in a binary fashion (0 or 1) in each animal for all hair thicknesses.
-Testing of each paw was done five times with each filament (hair).
 The average number of all mechanical responses in both groups (control and experimental) for all latencies before and after the seizure was established and statistically compared.
 This approach expressed changes in sensitivity.
-This method was adapted according to the description by Chaplan (1994) and Coddere (2004) (Coderre, et al. 2004, Chaplan, et al. 1994).